harel-coffee/smokingmicrobiome-auto/README.md

 Erasmus MC University Medical Center Rotterdam, Department of Genetic Identification, Rotterdam, The Netherlands.

+    This repository contains a general Machine Learning Classifier workflow meant to be used for microbiome data, where the sample size (n) of the phenotypes/labels/classes of interest is unbalanaced.
+    You can select among several Machine Learning Classifiers to be used in your data.
+    We implemented a Nested Cross-Validation method together with augmentation techniques such as SMOTE, ADASYN, and [TADA](https://github.com/tada-alg/TADA/) [https://doi.org/10.1093/bioinformatics/btz394]

 ## Requirements

-#### Operating systems: Rested on Ubuntu 18.04LTS but can work on MacOS and Windows
+#### Operating systems: Tested on Ubuntu 18.04LTS but can work on MacOS and Windows
 #### Software: Make sure to install miniconda3 before to proceed. for additional information see the miniconda compatible to your system. https://docs.conda.io/en/latest/miniconda.html

     # Please run the following three steps (compulsory)